securityguide/securityguide/pages/webappsec/checklists/ruby-checklists/rails-4.md

 What this does

-> This will set a [[HSTS]] header in application responses, set the `secure` flag for cookies, and redirect HTTP to HTTPS.
+> This will set a HSTS header in application responses, set the `secure` flag for cookies, and redirect HTTP to HTTPS.

 Why this is important

 > Even if the web server is configured to require TLS, you probably have a redirect configured from plain HTTP to HTTPS.
 In these cases, there are many situations where a browser might make a plain HTTP connection attempt, potentionally leaking session information in the clear.
-By adding an [[HSTS]] header and setting the `secure` flag for cookies, you instruct the browser to always require HTTPS.
+By adding an HSTS header and setting the `secure` flag for cookies, you instruct the browser to always require HTTPS.

-### ❏ Database credentials are stored in the environment
+### Database credentials are stored in the environment

 To be written

-### ❏ Anti-CSRF is enabled
+### Anti-CSRF is enabled

 Make sure that the top of `ApplicationController` has `protect_from_forgery`: